abreniaux/ActiveDirectory/README.md

 # ActiveDirectory
-This repository is dedicared to Active Directory PS scripts
+This repository is dedicated to Active Directory PS scripts

-Version 2